TWEEDOriginal/Selenium-projects/README.md

 # Selenium-projects
-Wrote some scripts to interact with bandcamp.com.
+Wrote some scripts to interact and play music on bandcamp.com.